websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/managing-inventory/setting-up-commerce-warehouses.md

 1. Enter the Warehouse's *Geolocation* (required for activation).

    Alternatively, you can use Bing Geocoder to automatically generate a Warehouse's geolocation.
+Using this feature requires the Warehouse has an address.
 See [below](#using-bing-geocoder-to-set-a-warehouses-geolocation) for more information.

 1. Click *Save*.